GustavoFrossard/SGB/README.md

 - Estrutura do Repositório
 - Conteúdo do Projeto
 - Arquitetura do Sistema
+- Arquitetura do Sistema
 - Guia de Implantação
-- Instruções de Instalação Rápida
 - Componentes do Sistema
 - Componentes da Nuvem
 - Autores